parth-deshmukh-code/OCan_Predict/README.md

 ```

 > The database credentials you have in the ".env" file may not necessarily be the same as those in the ".env.test" file.
 For example, the ".env" file may have credentials from a remote AWS database and run the application on your local machine with that connection string.

+## Contribution

+Any contribution is welcome!
+Remember that you can contribute not only in the code, but also in the documentation or even improve the tests.

+Follow the steps below:

+- Fork it
+- Create your custom branch (git checkout -b my-new-change)
+- Commit your changes (git commit -am 'Add some change')
+- Push to the branch (git push origin my-new-change)
+- Create new Pull Request